Multicultural Undergraduate Opportunities

 If you have any questions or need any more information about the ODI Success Workshop Series, you can reach out to Joseph Ballard II, Coordinator for Diversity Retention and Recruitment at email@example.com.

-Be on the lookout for the Fall 2018 ODI Success Workshop in August 2018.
+Be on the lookout for our Fall 2018 workshops very soon!

 Office for Diversity and Inclusion Success Workshops